-You are required to be WORKING within the VET sector (either in an RTO or TAFE) prior to enrolling.
+You are required to be working within the VET sector (either in an RTO or TAFE) prior to enrolling.
 As part of the course, participants will be required to:

-- demonstate 100 hours of teaching
+- demonstrate 100 hours of teaching

 - be reviewed by Certificate IV (in Training and Assessment) qualificator peers/supervisors

 2017 Course Dates